DCT

 • Parties & Counsel:

-• Venue Allegations: Venue is alleged to be proper in the District of Delaware because Defendant Aurobindo Pharma USA, Inc. is a Delaware corporation, and Defendant Aurobindo Pharma Limited is a foreign entity subject to personal jurisdiction in the district.
+• Venue Allegations: Venue is alleged to be proper in the District of Delaware because Defendant Aurobindo Pharma USA, Inc. is a Delaware corporation, and Defendant Aurobindo Pharma Limited is subject to personal jurisdiction in the district.

-• Core Dispute: Plaintiffs allege that Defendants' commercialization of a generic 2.5 mg rivaroxaban tablet infringes a patent covering a method of using that drug in combination with aspirin to reduce the risk of major cardiovascular events.
+• Core Dispute: Plaintiffs allege that Defendants’ generic rivaroxaban tablets infringe a patent covering a method of reducing the risk of cardiovascular events by administering rivaroxaban in combination with aspirin.

-• Key Procedural History: The complaint notes that the parties were previously involved in Hatch-Waxman litigation concerning the same patent, which was part of a Multi-District Litigation (MDL) and subsequently settled in May 2024.
-The complaint also references a pending appeal of an inter partes review (IPR) involving the patent-in-suit and a third party, Mylan Pharmaceuticals.
+• Key Procedural History: The complaint notes that this lawsuit follows a prior, settled Hatch-Waxman action between the same parties over the same patent, which was part of a Multi-District Litigation (MDL).
+The complaint also references a pending appeal of an inter partes review (IPR) proceeding involving a third party (Mylan) and the patent-in-suit, suggesting ongoing validity challenges in other forums.

 Case Timeline